carolstran/so-you-want-to-learn-graphql/README.md

 ## So you want to learn GraphQL?

-Learning new tech we know, so we are here to help you.
+Learning a new technology is hard, we know, so we are here to help you.

-First question: Do you Know what GraphQL is?
+First question: Do you know what GraphQL is?

 [Yes](/docs/what-to-learn.md)